bwilczek/moto/README.md

 No need to declare test class inheriting from some parent, or declare any `_test` methods - `moto` will do this for you.

 ### Keeping tests DRY
-Any logic that could be reused between tests can be easily extracted to objects called `Clients`.
-Example `client` can be a web brower session (`Capybara`) or a SOAP client (`Savon`) or a database connection. `Website` client comes with a handy mechanism of `Pages`, which to some extent implements `PageObjects` pattern.

-Another way of reusing tests is implmented by concept of `environments` which allows running same scenario on different servers in the same execution to see first hand that things that work well on `integration` might not work on `staging`.

 Tests can also be parametrized, so that once scenario is executed multiple times with different sets of parameters.

 ### Logging & reporting